Updated April 19, 2021

 I picked up an Acer Chromebook for under $200 on Amazon, and it was one of the best purchases I’ve ever made.
 But Chromebooks don’t support the novel-writing software Storyist that I have on my Macintosh, which brings me to the point of this post:

 What are the best free writing apps available to authors using a Google Chromebook?

 If you already write on a Chromebook, you probably have favorite programs.
 These are mine.
 And they might not work for you, but maybe you’ll get an idea or two out of this post.

 If you’re considering the switch to a Chromebook, I’ll be honest: your choice of writing programs is limited.
-Storyist and Scrivener don’t work on this platform.
-But if you’re adaptable, Chromebooks are fast and affordable.
+Storyist and Scrivener don’t work on this platform (though there are now cloud-based subscription services available if you’re into that — they’re all around $10 a month).
+But that said, if you’re adaptable, Chromebooks are fast and affordable.

 Google Docs has been my go-to writing program for years.
 My documents are available on any computer, iPhone, and iPad, and it offers collaboration tools–invaluable if you work with one or more editors.
 Google Docs (part of Google Drive) is free to use and works on all browsers.
-There are apps as well for IOS and Android, so you can take your novel on the go.
+There are also apps for iOS and Android, so you can take your novel on the go.

 The only downside I’ve noticed is that larger documents do not play well with my Acer, which does not have a lot of memory.
 I have to split anything over 20,000 words into multiple documents, but that’s no big sacrifice.